BradDieter/DataScience_Hiring_Task_2019/README.md

 # RiskLens Data Science Candidate Task

-This is the Data Science candidate take-home tasks for candidates interviewing to join the Data Science team at RiskLens in Spokane, WA.
+This is the Data Science candidate take-home task for candidates interviewing to join the Data Science team at RiskLens in Spokane, WA.

 The purpose of this task is to allow the candidate to explore some industry-relevant cybersecurity incident data, and allow for the hiring manager to see a sample of the candidate's work using data that the candidate has probably not seen before.